NixOS/nix.dev/source/tutorials/nix-language.md

 There is nothing else to it.
 What may look complicated comes not from the language, but from how it is used.

+(names-values)=
 ## Names and values

+Values in Nix language can be primitive data types, lists, attribute sets, and functions.

+We show primitve data types and lists as examples in the context of [attribute sets](attrset).
+Later in this section we cover special features of character strings: [file system paths](file-system-paths), [indented strings](indented-strings), and [antiquotation](antiquotation).
+We deal with [functions](functions) separately.

 There are two ways to assign names to values in Nix: attribute sets and `let` expressions.